Edward Kelly (bishop): Early years

 Kelly was born on February 26, 1890, in The Dalles, Oregon, the third of five children of James Leo and Henrietta (née Wakefield) Kelly.
-He received his early education at St. Mary's Academy in The Dalles, and made his classical studies at Columbia University in Portland.
+He received his early education at St. Mary's Academy in The Dalles, and classical studies at Columbia University in Portland.

 Kelly began his studies for the priesthood at St. Patrick's Seminary in Menlo Park, California, and proceeded to the Pontifical North American College and Propaganda University in Rome.

 Priesthood

-Kelly was ordained a priest in Rome on June 2, 1917.
-He then served as a missionary in the Diocese of Baker City until 1919, when he became secretary to Bishop Joseph Francis McGrath and chancellor of the diocese.
+Kelly was ordained a priest for the Diocese of Boise in Rome by Cardinal Basilio Pompilj on June 2, 1917.
+He then served as a missionary in the Diocese of Baker City until 1919, when he became a secretary to Bishop Joseph Francis McGrath of Baker City and chancellor of that diocese.

 Bishop of Boise

-On December 16, 1927, Kelly was appointed the third Bishop of Boise by Pope Pius XI.
-He received his episcopal consecration on March 6, 1928, from Bishop McGrath, with Bishops Mathias Lenihan and Charles White serving as co-consecrators.
-During a visit to Vatican City in 1934, Kelly was granted a private audience with Pope Pius XI, conducted in Italian.
+On December 16, 1927, Kelly was appointed as the third bishop of Boise by Pope Pius XI.
+He received his episcopal consecration on March 6, 1928, at Saint Frances de Sales Cathedral in Baker from Bishop McGrath, with Bishops Mathias Lenihan and Charles White serving as co-consecrators.
+During a visit to Vatican City in 1934, Kelly was granted a private audience with Pius XI, conducted in Italian.

 Death and legacy

-Edward Kelly died of a heart attack while celebrating mass in Boise on April 21, 1956; he was age 66.
-He was succeeded by Bishop James Byrne.Bishop Kelly High School in west Boise, opened in 1964, is named in his honor.
+Edward Kelly died of a heart attack while celebrating mass in Boise on April 21, 1956; he was age 66.He was succeeded by Bishop James Byrne.Bishop Kelly High School in west Boise, opened in 1964, is named in his honor.